Neptune Blog

 1. Go to AWS ECS -> Task definition -> Create new task definition

-2. Select EC2 for launch type compatibility.
+2. Select EC2” for launch-type compatibility.

-3. Specify a name for task definition.
+3. Specify a name for the task definition.

-4. Under container definition, click on Add container button.
+4. Under container definition, click on the “Add container” button.

-Creating ECS task definition
+Creating the ECS task definition.

-Creating ECS task definition | Source: Author
+Creating the ECS task definition | Source: Author

 Steps for creating ECS cluster